-- Place the pot pie filling in the center of the dough and carefully fold the square into a triangle, pressing to seal edges together.
+- Place the chicken mixture in the center of the dough and carefully fold pastry square into a triangle, pressing to seal edges together.

-- Seal edges together with the tines of a fork.
+- Press edges together to seal with the tines of a fork.
 Repeat with remaining phyllo squares.
 Place each assembled turnover on an ungreased baking sheet lined with parchment paper.

 - Beat a large egg and brush the top of each turnover with the egg wash.
 Cut a small slit on top of the turnovers.